-Description Specifications Supplemental Information Gain Instrument Uncertainty a DUT Gain Range = $-20$ to $+40$ dB < 10 MHz See note b 10 MHz to 3.6 GHz ±0.10 dB 3.6 GHz to 26.5 GHz ±0.11 dB additional c 95th percentile, 5 minutes after calibration 26.5 to 50 GHz Normally the same performance as for 3.6 to 26.5 GHz.
-Also, see footnote c.

-a.
-"Instrument Uncertainty" or "IU" is defined for gain measurements as uncertainty due to relative amplitude uncertainties encountered in the analyzer when making the measurements required for the gain computation.
+Description Specifications Supplemental Information Gain Instrument Uncertainty ^a DUT Gain Range = -20 to +40 dB <10 MHz See note ^b 10 MHz to 3.6 GHz ±0.15 dB >3.6 GHz ±0.11 dB additional ^c 95th percentile, 5 minutes after calibration a.
+"Instrument Uncertainty" is defined for gain measurements as uncertainty due to relative amplitude uncertainties encountered in the analyzer when making the measurements required for the gain computation.
 See Keysight App Note 57-2, literature number 5952-3706E for details on the use of this specification.
 Jitter (amplitude variations) will also affect the accuracy of results.
 The standard deviation of the measured result decreases by a factor of the square root of the Resolution Bandwidth used and by the square root of the number of averages.
 This application uses the 4 MHz Resolution Bandwidth as default since this is the widest bandwidth with uncompromised accuracy.